Rome Auctions Off Their Empire

 One of the reasons why The Roman Empire existed for so long was due to their succession of Emperors who ensured that The Roman Empire would maintain their stance in the world and even increase their influence.

 However, one of the problems with expanding is that it increases the likelihood of control being lost and also internal conflicts which can shake foundations to its core.

 Roman Empire - The Year of Five Emperors

-This was a bleak period for the Empire as 5 different leaders took the mantle of Emperor with each experiencing their own fortune.
-It was truly a unique year for one of history’s greatest empires.Examples include:
+This was a bleak period for the Empire as 5 different leaders took the mantle of Emperor with each experiencing their own fate.
+It was truly a unique year for one of history’s greatest empires.

-- Being overthrown
+- Being overthrown.

-- Assassination by the army
+- Assassination by the army.

 - Losing a duel.